oven-sh/bun/packages/bun-plugin-server-components/README.md

 result.ssrManifest;
 ```

-Once the build is complete, you can use the manifests to implement your RSC server.
+Once the build is complete, use the manifests to implement your RSC server.